-The gray partridge, also known as the Hungarian partridge, is a small chicken-like bird.
-It is 11.8-13.0 in (30-33 cm) in length with a wingspan of 20.9-22.1 inches (53-56 cm).
-It weighs 13.6-17.6 oz (385-500 g).
+The Gray Partridge is a small bird that looks a little like a chicken.
+It is about 11.8–13 inches (30–33 cm) long and has a wingspan of about 21–22.1 inches (53–56 cm).
+It weighs about 13.6–17.6 ounces (385–500 g).

 Habitat

-The gray partridge lives in open areas, farmland, grasslands, and brush.
+The Gray Partridge lives in open areas, farmland, grasslands, and brush.

 Diet